-Patricia Highsmith’s 1955 novel The Talented Mr Ripley asks: “how far would you go to better yourself?”
-For ambitious Tom Ripley, murder may be the answer.
+Patricia Highsmith’s 1955 novel asks: “how far would you go to better yourself?”
+For Tom Ripley, murder may be the answer.

 When Tom Ripley is approached by a stranger in a bar, he has no idea the meeting will change his life.

-The stranger, Herbert Greenleaf, is worried about his son.
-Dickie Greenleaf is off gallivanting around Italy, playing at being a painter when he should be taking up the reigns in the Greenleaf boat business.
+Herbert Greenleaf is worried about his son.
+Dickie is off gallivanting around Italy, playing at being a painter when he should be taking up the reigns of the family boat business.
 Perhaps Tom could go over in person – on the Greenleaf dime – and persuade him to come back?